ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 First of all, we *express our own C++ style* by mixing idioms and paradigms.
 We are not tied with any specific paradigm.
 We are not afraid of using together concepts diametrically opposed to one another.
 We should do it responsibly though.

-Second, we are ready to adapt to different kind of "enemies".
-We can reject certain idioms and tools, but we should know how they work.
+Second, we are ready to adapt to different scenarios and use-cases.
+We have enough freedom and control.

+Moreover, adaptability is about how our approach to C++: we can reject certain idioms and tools, but we should know how they work.
 We need a *vigilant approach*.
 Otherwise, we'll have troubles in the future when we'll meet them in action or when they twist the meaning of what we already know.
 This is probably a simple point that holds in any discipline.
 It's just worth reiterating it.
 Don't die like Chuck Norris at the Colosseum!

 About *adaptability*, Bruce Lee advocated the idea of "being fluid and flexible like water".
 You probably know his famous expression "be water my friend".
 This idea comes from [Taoism](https://en.wikipedia.org/wiki/Taoism):